News

 Ascorbic acid, and other nitrite scavengers, have been shown to act as functional excipients in drug products that can reduce nitrosamine formation by blocking nitrosation reactions.

-Vitamins Excipients Nitrosamine Mitigation
+Vitamins Excipients Nitrosamine mitigation

 print